vladfeigin/llm-agents-evaluation/README.md

 }
 ```

-#### Manual Evaluation

-With an evaluation data set, you already can perform manual evaluations to validate the LLM, model parameters, and prompts.
-This process helps ensure your idea works and this is important step in developing LLM-based applications.
-Azure AI Foundry offers a Manual Evaluation tool.

 #### Evaluation Metrics

-Decide about evaluation metrics you want to measure.
+In this project, we use the following evaluation metrics:

+##### Evaluation Metrics for Conversational Agents

+- **Groundedness**
+    Evaluates whether the generated response is consistent and accurate with respect to the provided context in a RAG question-and-answer scenario.

+- **Relevance**
+    Measures how effectively the response addresses the query by evaluating its accuracy, completeness, and direct connection to the question.

+- **Coherence**
+    Assesses the logical and orderly presentation of ideas, ensuring the response is easy to follow and understand.

+- **Similarity**
+    Determines the level of resemblance between the generated text and its ground truth in relation to the query.

+In this project we compute these metrics on a scale from 1 to 5.
+For this project, we use the Azure Evaluation SDK, which offers various built-in evaluation metrics.
+For more details, please refer to the [documentation](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk).

+##### Metrics Selection

+When selecting evaluation metrics, consider the following:

+- **Determine Relevant Metrics**
-The relevant metrics for a evaluation depend on your use case.
+    Decide which metrics to measure based on your use case.

+- **Weight Significant Metrics**
-Consider assigning greater weights to more significant metrics according to your workflow.
+    Assign greater weights to more significant metrics according to your workflow, and calculate an aggregated score.

-Calculate an aggregated score using these weights.
+- **Multi-Agent Considerations**
     In a multi-agent system, each agent may utilize a distinct set of evaluation metrics.

+- **Use Case Examples**
-For conversational flows, consider using metrics such as **`relevancy`**, **`similarity`**, and **`groundedness`**.
+    - For conversational flows: consider metrics such as **relevancy**, **similarity**, and **groundedness**.
-For summarization tasks it could be **`similarity`** metric.
+    - For summarization tasks: the **similarity** metric might be most relevant.

-In this project, we utilize the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk), which includes a variety of built-in evaluation metrics.
+For this project, we use the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk), which includes a variety of built-in evaluation metrics.

+#### Manual Evaluation

+The evaluation dataset and metrics enable manual checks to validate the LLM, model parameters, and prompts, ensuring your idea works.
+This is essential step in developing LLM-based applications.

 #### Automatic Evaluation Implementation

-Incorporate automatic evaluation into your project.
-The implementation depends on your flow.
-For conversational flows, another advanced LLM model is typically needed for evaluation, the _judge_ model.
+Add automatic evaluation to your project by using an advanced LLM model _as a judge_ for AI-assisted evaluation.
+It's recommended to use state-of-the-art LLMs for this purpose.
 The project in this repo uses the [Azure Evaluation SDK](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/evaluate-sdk) and [Azure AI Foundry Evaluator Library](http://ai.azure.com/), which offers ready prompts specifically designed for evaluations.

+#### Integration with CI/CD Pipeline

-Integrate automatic evaluations into your CI/CD pipeline.
-Fail the build if metrics drop below predefined quality thresholds.
+Incorporate automatic evaluations into your CI/CD pipeline.
+Trigger automatic evaluations on any changes to an Agent and fail the build if metrics fall below set thresholds.

 #### Agent Configuration